bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 Tag data
 --------

-As we saw at the begining of this tutorial, the imported data are from 2 populations.
+As we saw at the beginning of this tutorial, the imported data are from 2 populations.
 We now want to tag the ``RawData`` to identify them.
-Clic on the *Tag data* tool button.
+Click on the *Tag data* tool button.

 .. figure::  images/experiment/image7.png
    :align:   center

 The tag data popup window contains 3 tabs:

 * *Tags*: contains a form to manually declare new tags to the ``Experiment``.
-This is usefull only when we want to manually tag all the data
+This is useful only when we want to manually tag all the data
 * *Tag using separator*: contains a tool to automatically extract tags from the ``RawData`` file names using separator strings.
 * *Tag using names*: contains a tool to automatically extract tags from the ``RawData`` by searching specific words in the file names.